Applying for Taught Masters Programmes

 I want to apply to study at SOAS.
 How do I proceed and what documentation is required?
 Do you need original documentation?

-You can apply for a taught Masters programme and the Graduate Diploma in Economics via the online application form.
+You can apply for a taught Masters programme, the Graduate Diploma in Economics and most Certificate programmes via the online application form.

-We won't be processing incomplete application so please ensure to include
+We can not process incomplete applications so please ensure to include

-- Full academic transcripts (Current transcripts if you have not graduated)
+- Full academic transcripts (Current transcripts if you have not yet graduated)

 - Degree certificate ( if you have graduated)